 Introduction

-Several next generation sequencing studies (NGS) in the last few years have shown that the skin of dogs, similar to humans, contains a higher diversity of bacterial taxa than previously believed [1–4].
+Several next generation sequencing (NGS) studies in the last few years have shown that the skin of dogs, similar to humans, contains a higher diversity of bacterial taxa than previously believed [1–4].
 Bacteria play an important role in both health and disease and changes in bacterial community composition of the skin are associated with many skin diseases in both humans and animals [2,5].

 Canine atopic dermatitis (cAD) is a common skin disease in dogs characterized by a genetically predisposed inflammatory, IgE-associated, pruritic allergic disease, affecting certain body sites and ear canals [6,7].
 CAD has been proposed as an animal model for human atopic dermatitis [8,9].
 Environmental allergens are the most common cause of cAD [6].
 But, food allergens (cutaneous adverse food reactions; CAFRs) can also cause identical clinical signs or be a flare factor of a cAD, making a clinical differentiation impossible [10,11].
 The final diagnosis must be obtained through a systematic workup [12].
 Studies in dogs have shown an association between the skin microbiota and allergic skin diseases.
 The skin of six allergic dogs without signs of pyoderma or Malassezia dermatitis revealed that there was a lower bacterial community diversity compared to the skin of 12 healthy dogs, but the bacterial community composition did not differ significantly [13].
 Recently, a longitudinal study showed reduced diversity and different bacterial community composition in dogs with cAD and secondary pyoderma compared with healthy dogs [14].
 After antimicrobial therapy and remission of skin lesions, the diversity was restored and the clustering difference of the bacterial communities was reduced [14].
 Neither study examined the ear canal, which is a commonly affected body site in allergic dogs.
 The only study using NGS for evaluating the microbiota of asymptomatic ear canals of dogs with cAD showed no difference in the diversity but a significant difference in bacteria community composition [1].
 All previously mentioned studies involved dogs from various breeds.
 It is well documented that cAD has breed predispositions and that the phenotype of the disease differs between breeds [15].
 It is unclear if the different phenotypes of cAD affect the bacterial community composition between the breeds.
 To date no study has evaluated the microbiota of the skin and ear canal of only a single breed in both healthy and allergic skin disease states, thus minimizing potential bias due to allergy phenotype effect on the microbiota.
 The German shepherd dog (GSD) was chosen in our investigation because it is a high-risk breed for cAD [15], possibly due to an altered expression of the plakophilin 2 gene and other genes of the chromosome 27 [16].